-(1) $\underline{\text{Documentation}}$.
-The ATF for the event preceding the solo event must include "Safe for Solo" or "Unsafe for Solo" in the general comments section.
+- (1) Documentation.
+The ATF for the event preceding the solo event must include "Safe for Solo" or "Unsafe for Solo" in the general comments section. - (2) Solo not Permitted.
+The SMA may not fly solo unless that ATF states "Safe for Solo."

-- (2) Solo not Permitted.
-The SMA may not fly solo unless that ATF states "Safe for Solo." - (3) Briefing.
-The Runway Duty Officer shall brief the SMA for Contact solos and the Command Duty Officer shall brief I4701 Solo Airways Navigation SMAs.
+- (3) Briefing.
+The Runway Duty Officer shall brief the SMA for Contact solo.
 The flight briefing must cover mission profile, objectives, and contingencies. - c.
 Aircraft/Simulator Interchangeability.
 Simulator events may be substituted in the aircraft when the simulator is unavailable for extended periods of time.